 In July of 2013, Father William Novak, acting Vicar General of the Archdiocese, came to our parish.
-His active involvement in the parish and surrounding neighborhood has re-energized the school and church – uniting us more closely together as one faith community of Catholic Christians.
-Now ready to face the future with faith, hope and love for our Lord Jesus Christ and His Church, we are a parish of 1200 families and still growing, building upon the rich heritage of the past and committed to our charge by God for the future.
+His active involvement in the parish and surrounding neighborhood energized the school and church.
+This encouraged unification as a one faith community of Catholic Christians.
+Now ready to face the future with faith, hope and love for our Lord Jesus Christ and His Church, we are a parish of 850 families and still growing, building upon the rich heritage of the past and committed to our charge by God for the future.

 In July of 2018, Father Linh Bui began serving our parish as Parochial Vicar as well as serving as the Chaplain of Cristo Rey Catholic High School in Oklahoma City.

 Following the reassignments of Father Novak and Father Ling in July, 2023, Father John Paul Lewis was appointed the pastor of the parish.
 In addition, he also serves the Archdiocese as the Director of Seminarians.
 St. Francis of Assisi parishioners look forward to his years of leadership and spiritual guidance as our pastor.

 In September 2023, Father Lourdu Reddy Ponnapati was assigned to serve our parish and is a Parochial Vicar for the Archdiocese.